Bermuda Uses PE Heart Rate Technology to Improve Student Fitness

 “Our sole purpose is to increase the physical activity of all of our kids in Bermuda.
 Primary schools only have 120 minutes of PE a week, middle school 120 minutes a week and high school students 220 minutes a week but only for a semester,” Manders said.
 “This falls well below the recommended 60 minutes a day.”

 Manders worked with IHT to develop the Premier’s Youth Fitness Program, based on the U.S. Presidential Youth Fitness Program.
-Integrated with new PE technology that includes the adidas Zone for IHT Spirit wrist heart rate monitor and the IHT Spirit System assessment software, Bermuda’s PYFP measures student fitness in a number of tests with three main goals:
+Integrated with new PE technology that includes the IHT Zone wrist heart rate monitor and the IHT Spirit System assessment software, Bermuda’s PYFP measures student fitness in a number of tests with three main goals:

 - Increase the time students spend exercising during the school day;